Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Melonic and pseudo-melonic sectors

 \begin{definition} Let $\mathcal{S}_D$ a renormalizable leading sector and $\mathcal{F}\in \mathcal{S}_D$ a divergent family with $\omega=0$.
 The flow dimension of the corresponding boundary graph $\gamma_n$ is then fixed to zero. \end{definition}

-In words, the renormalizable interactions scales logarithmically with the UV cut-off, which is another way to say that their weight on the power counting is zero -- as in equation \eqref{countingmelons} for quartic melonic diagrams.
+In words, the renormalizable interaction scales logarithmically with the UV cutoff, which is another way to say that their weight on the power counting is zero -- as in equation \eqref{countingmelons} for quartic melonic diagrams.
 The flow dimension of renormalizable couplings being fixed for all considered renormalizable sectors, we can associate a dimension for all couplings as their optimal scaling.
-Moreover, this scaling may be directly read on the power counting as well, if it exist.
+Moreover, this scaling may be directly read on the power counting as well, if it exists.
 This is explicitly the case on equation \eqref{countingmelons}.
 Without explicit power counting, the flow dimension is obviously closely related to the degree of divergence.
 Moreover, $\omega$ is a sum and difference of integers, the number of dotted edges and faces, respectively weighted with $2$ and $1$.
 Added an edge decrease of $2$ the degree of divergence, while added a face increase it by one.
-It is then coherent to associate a \textit{canonical dimension} $2$ for each edges of a theory with Laplacian type propagator, and a dimension $1$ for each faces.
+It is then coherent to associate a \textit{canonical dimension} $2$ for each edge of a theory with Laplacian type propagator, and a dimension $1$ for each face.
 From these considerations, we associate a canonical dimension $2$ for mass and Laplacian.
 One more time, the dimension of these two operators being fixed, the canonical dimensions for other tensorial operators may be deduced.
-Moreover, canonical and flow dimension seems to be closely related, and to make contact between them, we have to show that renormalizable interactions have zero canonical dimension.
-In the literature \cite{Lahoche:2018vun}, the \textit{dimension estimate} $\tilde{d}_b$ of a bubble $b$ provides an upper-bound for canonical dimension $d_b$:
+Moreover, canonical and flow dimension seem to be closely related, and to make contact between them, we have to show that renormalizable interactions have zero canonical dimension.
+In the literature \cite{Lahoche:2018vun}, the \textit{dimension estimate} $\tilde{d}_b$ of a bubble $b$ provides an upper bound for canonical dimension $d_b$:

-\begin{definition} Let $b$ be a connected tensorial bubble, and $\mathbb{G}_2(b)$ the set of one-vertex $2$-point graphs obtained from $b$.
+\begin{definition} Let $b$ be a connected tensorial bubble, and $\mathbb{G}_2(b)$ the set of one-vertex two-point graphs obtained from $b$.
 The estimate canonical dimension $\tilde{d}_b$ of the bubble $b$ is then defined as:

 \end{definition}